feegloo/koa-default-body/README.md

 ### purpose

-It's for reducing boilerplate `ctx.body = ''` at the end of route handler (function with ctx), for undefined routes response is still 404 ! (see below)
+It's for reducing boilerplate `ctx.body = ''` at the end of route handler (function with ctx), for undefined routes response is still 404 !

-`ctx.body = ''` is set ONLY for registered routes(in below code `/200`).
+  - `ctx.body = ''` is set ONLY for registered routes(in below code `/200`).
 When requesting undefined route, like `/foo` - it will still return 404.